Guidelines for the IUBMB Whelan Young Investigator Award

 Candidate must be within 10 years of their PhD.
 Nominator and candidate must be members of an Adhering Body or Associate Adhering Body of IUBMB.

-Nominations will be sent to the IUBMB President-Elect by filling out the application form below and will be reviewed by the IUBMB Executive Committee.
+Nominations will be sent to the IUBMB President-Elect by filling out the application form below and will be reviewed by the IUBMB Awards Committee.

 Award will be announced by November 1 of the year preceding the Congress.